 Yes, it does matter.

-- Are the differences with worth the cost?
+Are the differences between the different Pentax 105mm lenses worth the cost?

 Pentax 105mm f/2.4 Super Takumar vs Super Multi Coated vs SMC Pentax

 All three versions of the Pentax 105mm f/2.4 are exactly the same as far as internal design.
 That is, the design, not necessarily the glass, is the same.

 Let's start with a what's what: